Colinho22/text-analytics-project/demo/DEMO_README.md

 After you prepared the PDF's you want to test follow this flow:

+If you are too lazy to get your own PDFs matching the categories [here](https://github.com/Colinho22/text-analytics-project/tree/main/demo/demo-pdfs)

 ---

 ### 1: Upload a PDF document
 ![1_upload.png](images/1_upload.png)
 Drag and drop or browse and select **one** PDF at the time into the Model Comparison app.

 ---

 ### 2. Review Upload & Start Classification
 ![2_review_classify.png](images/2_review_classify.png)

 After the upload was successful, the text is extracted.
 In this example the PDF contains 3136 characters.
 Once this is done, you can start the classification by pressing the button "**Classify with All Models**".

 ---

 ### 3. View & Rate Results
 ![3_view_rate_results.png](images/3_view_rate_results.png)

 During the run, you can see the progress of the four models.
 After they are done, each of them output their classification as well as the time needed to come to their conclusion.
 Since the PDFs are not within the training data the models don't know if they are right or wrong.
 To grade their performance correctly, you need to select the checkboxes